joycewamocho/alx-system_engineering-devops/0x00-shell_basics/README.md

 file 11-list writes a script that lists all files in the current directory and the /boot directory,in the long format

+file 12-file_type writes a script that prints the type of the file named iamafile